IBM/aspera-cli/README.erb.md

 for k in $(aslmcli ats access_key list --field=id --format=csv);do aslmcli ats access_key id $k delete;done
 ```

+# Protection against parallel execution

+If it is required to run a command as a single instance, it is possible to protect with parameter: `--lock-port=nnnn`.

+This opens a local TCP server port, and fails if this port is already used, providing a local lock.

 # Preview generation for Aspera Files

+The tool requires the following external tools:

+* ImageMagick : convert composite
+* Optipng : optipng
+* FFmpeg : ffmpeg
+* Libreoffice : libreoffice

 ## Preview Commands
 The `preview` plugin allows generation of preview files for Aspera Files for on-premise nodes.